andrepinto/ecrsidecar/README.md

 # Why use

-If you are using kubernetes and ecr then you should have felt the limitation in using the ssasas credentials (expires after 12h).
+If you are using kubernetes and ecr then you should have felt the limitation in using the ecr credentials (expires after 12h).
 Ecr-side-car keeps your credentials always up-to-date.

 # Config file